openhab/openhabian/docs/openhabian.md

 To that end, the project provides two things:

 *   Complete **SD-card images pre-configured with openHAB** and many other openHAB- and Hardware-specific preparations for the Raspberry Pi
-*   The openHABian Configuration Tool to set up and configure openHAB and many related things on any Debian/Ubuntu based system
+*   The openHABian Configuration Tool to set up and configure openHAB and many related things on any Debian based system

 #### Table of Contents
 {::options toc_levels="2..3"/}